learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 ### What's a Test?

 A lot of labs on Learn include tests that verify that the code you write behaves and produces the desired result.
 It's a sort of an abstract concept at first, but it's worth starting to understand, not only so you can be more productive on Learn, but also because Test-Driven-Development, TDD, is considered the most reliable methodology for delivering quality code.
-TDD is practiced by the best developers in the world and ignored at the peril of the rest.
-We'll introduce it to you slowly and you'll quickly get the heart of it.

-Often when programming we know what we want our program to do but we aren't sure how to make that happen.
-Sometimes, we're not even 100% sure that the code we wrote will always behave as we expect.

 Imagine needing to write a method, `current_age_for_birth_year`, the purpose is to figure out how old a person currently is based on the year the person was born.
 A method like this is probably used on the majority of social networks.
 I tell Facebook that I was born in 1984, the year is currently 2015, Facebook knows that I am currently 31 years old.
 Next year, without updating Facebook at all, because of this working method, Facebook will know that I'll be 32.